One Month Thailand Itinerary

 4 Days in Phuket

-• Shop small businesses at Chatuchak Market
+• Shop small businesses at the biggest weekend market: Chatuchak Market

 • Enjoy street food, rooftop bars and cultural creative parks

-• Visit one of the many museums in the city
+• Visit one of the many museums in the city (my favorite was MOCA!)

-• Take a day trip to Ayutthaya
+• Take a day trip to the Ayutthaya (a UNESCO world heritage site and the former capital of Siam)

-Next on your itinerary is Chiang Mai, Thailand's second-largest city.
-An ancient city and former capital of the independent Lanna Kingdom until 1558, Chiang Mai is renowned for its intricate temples, vibrant full moon lantern festivals, hill tribe villages, bustling night markets, and emerging digital nomad scene.
+Chiang Mai is ancient city and former capital of the independent Lanna Kingdom.
+It's most famous for its intricate temples, full moon lantern festival (Yi Peng), hill tribe villages, bustling night markets, and emerging digital nomad scene.

 • Enjoy the Yi Peng Lantern Festival if you’re visiting during the full moon in November